TeomanDeniz/REAL/README.md

 * [Class Table (C++)](#Class-Table-CPP)

 ## What is REAL
-**REAL** is a novel memory-based numeric format designed to overcome the limitations of traditional floating-point and integer representations.
-It enables exact arithmetic with extremely large or precise numbers—without any value loss.
+**REAL** is a memory-based numeric format designed to overcome the limitations of traditional floating-point and integer representations.
+It enables exact arithmetic with extremely large or precise numbers without any value loss.
 Whether you're working with massive integers like `1294182491824912471293172391247129658612.2328731` or tiny fractions, REAL guarantees full accuracy and fidelity.

 REAL encodes numbers in a custom binary format using nibbles (4-bit segments), supporting special values like `INF`, `-INF`, and `NAN`, as well as efficient digit compression.
 Repeating digits are packed using variable-size encoding blocks (12 to 24 bits), reducing memory usage significantly for repetitive sequences.